Gorgexpress/stock-dashboard/README.md

 Only 30 stock symbols can be watched at a time(a limit imposed by Alpaca's free tier)

 The UI is pretty minimal.
 If I spent more time on this, I would definitely look into improving it, especially the symbol chooser.
 Maybe add support for multiple users/watchlists too.

+I'd normally use NestJS for back-ends, but this was a good opportunity to derust my plain Express skills.